Gluten Free Ale - Peak Ales Gluten Free Beer

 So, curious to find out if one of our ales is infact gluten free, we sent off a sample of our Derbyshire Pale Ale, DPA.
 DPA is a distinctive and refreshing 5% pale ale that is well hopped with Goldings for a smooth, slightly sweeter taste, with a hint of spice.

 The sample went to a laboratory for testing and we got the results back...
 To be classed as a gluten-free beer, the product must container less that 20ppm, the results for DPA was that not only is it a gluten free ale that comes in under 20ppm, but actually under 10ppm.
-Meaning you can enjoy a Peak Ales traditional hoppy ale if you are sensitive to gluten or are celiac.
+And once again we do not add Brewers Clarex, nothing at all...
+Meaning you can enjoy a Peak Ales DPA traditional hoppy ale if you are sensitive to gluten or are Coeliac.